EPCCed/2021-02-10-archer2-package-users-course/_episodes/04-submission.md

 > > ```
 > > {: .language-bash}
 > >
+> > (1) Budget: It depends.
+In most cases, you will have a default budget to
+> > which jobs will be charged.
+This is not always the case, though.
+> >
 > > (2) Tasks per node: 256
 > >
 > > (3) Number of nodes: 1
 > >
-> > Getting the default time limit is more difficult - we need to use `sacct` to query the time limit set for
+> > (4) Getting the default time limit is more difficult - we need to use
-> > the job.
-For example, if the job ID was "12345", then we could query the time limit with:
+> > `sacct` to query the time limit set for the job.
+For example, if the job
+> > ID was "12345", then we could query the time limit with:
 > >
 > > ```
 > > auser@uan01:~> sacct -o "TimeLimit" -j 12345